celleleven/cellerator/electronics_outline.md

 **About:**
 Cellerator's spinal cord is made up of an 8-channel relay and an I2C data bus.
 The 8-Channel relay is connected to the Raspberry Pi via a 74HC595 Shift out register.
-The 74HC595 Shift out resister takes 3 data pins from the Raspberry pi (18, 20, and 25) and outputs data to the 8 input pins of the 8-channel relay.
+The 74HC595 Shift out resister takes 3 data pins from the Raspberry Pi (18, 20, and 25) and outputs data to the 8 input pins of the 8-channel relay.
 This 8-channel relay module is scalable for a multiple of 8 daisy chains, or 64 individual relays.
 The I2C takes four lines; 12VDC, GRD, SDA, and SCL.
 The RJ11 data bus module is scalable to 128 individual unique identified devices.

 - [ ] Verify Pins